What Is Heart Failure?

 Heart failure can happen when there is damage to the heart muscle itself.
 This can occur due to a heart attack (myocardial infarction), high blood pressure, a condition of an enlarged or dilated heart, or an infection of the heart muscle, just to name a few.

-The more common risks of heart failure include medical conditions such as coronary artery disease, diabetes, high blood pressure, valvular heart disease, and obesity.
-Heart failure risk is also higher in people who smoke cigarettes, eat high-fat foods, eat a lot of sodium, drink alcohol excessively, and are sedentary.
+The more common risks include medical conditions such as coronary artery disease, diabetes, high blood pressure, valvular heart disease, and obesity.
+The risk is also higher in people who smoke cigarettes, eat high-fat foods, eat a lot of sodium, drink alcohol excessively, and are sedentary.

 What Are the Treatments for Heart Failure?

-Fortunately, there are many different types of treatments for heart failure, including prescription medications, procedures, and even a heart transplant.
+Fortunately, there are many different types of treatments, including prescription medications, procedures, and even a heart transplant.
 If you have heart failure, you may be counseled about lifestyle changes you can make, such as reducing your liquid or salt intake or getting more physical activity.
 Each person’s medical history is unique, so always discuss with your doctor which treatment option is right for you.

 How Can You Prevent Heart Failure?